-According to the The National Gay & Lesbian Chamber of Commerce (NGLCC), Lesbian, Gay, Bisexual and Transgender (LGBT) owned businesses are a thriving force in this country, forming more than 1.4 million businesses operating today.
+According to the The National Gay & Lesbian Chamber of Commerce (NGLCC), Lesbian, Gay, Bisexual, Transgender, or Questioning (LGBTQ) owned businesses are a thriving force in this country, forming more than 1.4 million businesses operating today.
 In the past ten years or so, everything from nonprofits to digital hubs have developed to serve this community from almost every possible business and networking angle.
-All you have to do is start your search today to find the right resources for LGBT businesses resource for you.
+All you have to do is start your search today to find the right resources for LGBTQ businesses resource for you.

 Resources For Funding